 The typ (type) header parameter is used to declare the type of this object.
 The type value JWS MAY be used to indicate that this object is a JWS.
 The typ value is a case sensitive string.
-This header parameter is OPTIONAL.
+Use of this header parameter is OPTIONAL.